2BReality/2breality/README.md

 2BReality
 =========
+Twitter Could Have but to many Characters.
+SoBeIt. @realDonaldTrump @HillaryClinton I hour or Less.....
+What Are The Priorities for America & the World.
+PERIOD.
+Quit wasting the World's Time with the Bullshit.
+Love the World.

 D43?
 [Who's Reality is this Really?](http://www.cnn.com/2016/09/25/politics/presidential-debate-preview-2016/) CNN?
 [FOXLive](http://www.fox.com/live) Really!
 Ect.
 Is it time to put a Fence at the end of the Driveway?